 - Associations/contract holders are responsible for ensuring all participants/coaches/volunteers/spectators are screened BEFORE entry to the building.
 The screening form is available on this website.

-- If an individual does not pass the screening, they are not allowed to enter the building and must follow public health directives.
+- If an individual has ANY of the listed COVID symptoms and/or does not pass the screening, they are not to enter the building and must follow public health directives.

 - Physical distancing must be maintained at all times.

 - PUBLIC SKATING participants must follow ALL of the aforementioned steps when entering the building (self screen, sign log, social distancing and masks at ALL times, except on the ice).

 Any participant who becomes ill or exhibits possible COVID-19 symptoms during the activity, must:

 - Wear a mask until they are able to leave the facility (which should be as soon as possible)